NicholasLYang/uptointerpretation/content/posts/google-should-do-better.md

 start date would I get to know my actual team.
 From my perspective this is rather baffling.
 I'm interested in compilers and I'd consider myself pretty decent at them for a new grad software engineer.
-It's quite baffling that I can't be guaranteed a spot on a compilers team, when I truly believe that would be the best way for me to help the company.
+It's quite absurd that I can't be guaranteed a spot on a compilers team, when I truly believe that would be the best way for me to help the company.